Wound contact layer

 Sale price ¥352 JPY Regular price ¥352 JPY

-• A rectangular white box with Hartmann Cosmopor® Advance Post-OP dressing - various sizes by Paul Hartmann AG is displayed.
-The packaging shows the product name Post-OP dressing, a partial image of the dressing in use, and text in red and blue.
-Hexagonal design elements are located on the edges of the box, promoting the advanced DryBarrier technology.
+• A rectangular white box containing Hartmann Cosmopor® Advance Post-OP Dressings—various sizes—from Paul Hartmann AG is on display.
+The packaging features the product name “Post-OP Dressing,” a partial image of the dressing in use, and text in red and blue.
+Along the edges of the box are hexagonal design elements that promote the advanced DryBarrier technology.

 Up to 35% off